Merck Manual

 • Psychotherapy

-Accurate diagnosis is important because treatment varies from one anxiety disorder to another.
+Accurate diagnosis is important because treatment varies depending on the anxiety disorder.
 Additionally, anxiety disorders must be distinguished from anxiety that occurs in many other mental health disorders, which involve different treatment approaches.

-If the cause is another medical disorder or a drug, doctors aim to correct the cause rather than treat the symptoms of anxiety.
-Anxiety should subside after the physical disorder is treated or the drug has been stopped long enough for any withdrawal symptoms to abate.
-If anxiety remains, antianxiety drugs or psychotherapy (such as behavioral therapy) is used.
+If the cause of anxiety is another medical disorder or a medication, doctors aim to correct the cause.
+Anxiety should subside after the physical disorder is treated or the medication has been stopped long enough for any withdrawal symptoms to subside.
+If anxiety remains, antianxiety medications or psychotherapy (such as behavioral therapy) is used.

-All of the anxiety disorders can occur along with other psychiatric conditions.
-For example, anxiety disorders often occur along with an alcohol use disorder Alcohol Use Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more .
-It is important to treat all of these conditions as soon as possible.
-Treating the alcohol use disorder without treating the anxiety is unlikely to be effective since the person may be using alcohol to treat the anxiety.
+All anxiety disorders can occur along with other mental health conditions.
+Doctors need to treat all conditions related to the anxiety.
+For example, anxiety disorders often occur along with an alcohol use disorder.
+Treating the alcohol use disorder without treating the anxiety is unlikely to be effective since the person may be using alcohol to decrease the anxiety.
 On the other hand, treating the anxiety without addressing the alcohol disorder may be unsuccessful because daily changes in the amount of alcohol in the blood can cause levels of anxiety to fluctuate.

 Table